 Breakfast is quite literally the meal meant to “break the fast” from all the hours you spend sleeping, and skipping it is known to cause a slew of bad chain reactions throughout the body.
-And yet, 31 million Americans (28 percent of which are men ages 18-34) don't eat a morning meal, according to a study conducted by NPD Group, a leading marketing research company.
+And yet, 31 million Americans (28% of whom are men ages 18-34) don't eat a morning meal, according to a study conducted by NPD Group, a marketing research company.

 Research from the University of Illinois at Urbana-Champaign found meals eaten in restaurants are usually significantly higher in total calories and hydrogenated fats, but lower in percentage of calories from protein, complex carbohydrates, and fiber than those eaten at home.

 "Watch the liquid calories, which include fruit juices or sweetened coffee drinks," Axe says.
-"These are usually packed with sugar but provide little to no fiber, protein and complex carbs to keep you fueled.
-If you are going to include carbohydrates with your breakfast, make it a low-glycemic kind like berries, plain rolled oats, sprouted whole grain bread, or sweet potato hash browns," he suggests.
+"These are usually packed with sugar but provide little to no fiber, protein, and complex carbs to keep you fueled.
+If you are going to include carbohydrates with your breakfast, make it a low-glycemic kind like berries, plain rolled oats, sprouted whole grain bread, or sweet potato hash browns."
 And for the most part, avoid muffins, bagels, scones, and some packaged granola bars.
 They may seem healthy, but they're more like dessert than breakfast.

 Need more inspiration to make a habit of eating a morning meal?
-Just click through to find out exactly what happens in your body when you skip breakfast.
+Just read through to find out exactly what happens in your body when you skip breakfast.